vishalchovatiya/Linux-System-Programming/How floating point no are stored ?.md

 ## Let's Understand By Example

-- So we consider very famous float value `3.14159`(PI) example.
+- So, we consider very famous float value `3.14159`(PI) example.
 What if we use base 2 instead of base 10, then value of PI will be

 `0.7853975 * 2^2`